I-9 Form and Required Documents

 1. Verify that the Employee has completely filled out Section 1.

 2. Examine the Original Document(s)* and fill in the document title, issuing authority, number and expiration date (if any) in the space provided.
-Please Note: Acceptable documents are listed on the back of the I-9.
 Use either one document from List A – OR – a document from List B and List C.

-3. Read Certification, enter the first day of work and complete the Employer or Authorized Representative information including PCC and address, sign, and date.
-Note – This must be a ‘wet’ signature – no electronic signatures are accepted!
+3. Read Certification, enter the first day of work and make sure the Employer or Authorized Representative information and PCC address auto-populated correctly.

 Contact the People Data and Systems team at HRIS-group@pcc.edu, 971-722-5854 or 971-722-5881 for assistance.